NEOM Visitor FAQ: What's Open, How to Get There, and What to Expect in 2026

 Q: Can tourists actually visit NEOM?

 A: Yes, partially.
 NEOM Bay Airport (NUM) operates flights from Jeddah and Riyadh.
 Sindalah Island resort is opening in phases (late 2024-2026).
 The visitor experience center for The Line is open.
 The Hisma Desert and Sharma village are accessible with NEOM-licensed operators.
-However, large portions of the NEOM zone are active construction sites and off-limits.
+Large portions of the NEOM zone, however, remain active construction sites and stay off-limits.

 A: Fly to NEOM Bay Airport (NUM) from Jeddah (1.5 hours) or Riyadh (2 hours).
 Alternatively, fly to Tabuk (TUU) and drive 2-3 hours.
 There's no international airport at NEOM yet.